-Root cellars, an often-ignored option for food preservation, are one of the easiest ways to store fresh, local food and save a few bucks in the process, says Barbara Salsbury, author of Beating the High Cost of Eating: The Essential Guide to Supermarket Survival (Horizon, 2005).
-She converted an old closet near her kitchen into a makeshift root cellar, and uses it all winter.
+Root cellars, an often-ignored option for food preservation, are one of the easiest ways to store fresh, local food and save a few bucks in the process, says Barbara Salsbury, author of Beating the High Cost of Eating: The Essential Guide to Supermarket Survival.
+She converted an old closet near her kitchen into a makeshift root cellar and uses it all winter.
 “When good yams, cabbage, and carrots, are cheap, I buy three pounds,” she says.
 “When there’s a sale on squash, I buy several, and they will last for an age.”
 Produce stored in a root cellar can last anywhere from a few weeks for perishables like tomatoes and watermelon to months or more for root vegetables, apples, and onions.

-The good news: No matter where you live, there’s a good chance you have a potential root cellar undiscovered somewhere in your home.
-There are essentially four key factors in a successful cool-storage operation:
+The good news is that no matter where you live, there’s a good chance you have a potential root cellar undiscovered somewhere in your home.
+These are the essential four key factors in a successful cool-storage operation.